Thank You Vibes Logo

 4.8.
 Employees of TY APP TECHNOLOGIES LIMITED

 4.8.1.
-Data of our own employees (in particular master, contact, contract, remuneration, working time and absence data) are processed exclusively for the establishment, performance and termination of the employment relationship and for compliance with employment, social security and tax law obligations.
+Data of our own employees are processed exclusively for the establishment, performance and termination of the employment relationship and for compliance with employment, social security and tax law obligations.

 4.8.2.
 The legal basis is Article 6(1)(b) and (c) GDPR, and additionally Article 9(2)(b) GDPR where special categories of data are concerned.